eliashollstrand/smallest-java-ci/README.md

-The smallest Java Continuous Integration server for Github
+The smallest Java Continuous Integration server for GitHub
 ===========================================================

 Here is a tiny CI server skeleton implemented in Java for educational purposes.
 It is meant to be called as webhook by Github.
 The HTTP part of it is based on Jetty.